drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 # DKGs:

 As previously outlined, secret-sharing methods rely on a single dealer who is privy to the secret, posing a potential security risk.
-This vulnerability can however be addressed by Distributed Key Generation (DKG), which allows each participant to contribute equally (⚖️) to the secret-sharing process.
+This vulnerability can be addressed by Distributed Key Generation (DKG), which allows each participant to contribute equally (⚖️) to the secret-sharing process.

 To demonstrate this, let’s go back to our pirate example.